 Some carriers allow you to submit proof of ownership electronically by uploading photographs of these documents.
-However, others require that you provide these documents at the time of loading.
+However, others require that you provide these documents when loading.

 Wash the Interior and Exterior

 We also recommend washing the interior and exterior of your car before it is loaded onto the carrier’s trailer.
-It is much easier to spot scratches, dents, and other imperfections on a clean vehicle.
+Spotting scratches, dents, and other imperfections on a clean vehicle is much easier.
 This means that you can quickly identify any new damage that might have occurred during transit.

-Speaking of damage, it is important that you document any existing imperfections.
+Speaking of damage, you must document any existing imperfections.
 A-1 Auto Transport only partners with reputable carriers, so it is very unlikely that any damage will occur.